-During treatment, doctors measure the treatment response – how effective the treatment is against the blood cancer – and may adjust the dose of medications or change therapies based on the results.
-Side effects of treatment are also measured, and treatment may be changed or delayed to allow the body to recover from side effects.
+During treatment, doctors measure the treatment response.
+This is how effective the treatment is against the blood cancer.
+Doctors may adjust the dose of medicines or change therapies based on the results.
+Side effects of treatment are also measured.
+Treatment may be changed or delayed to allow the body to recover from side effects.

 Types of responses

-In certain cases, a blood cancer doesn’t respond to the first type of treatment.
+In some cases, a blood cancer does not respond to the first type of treatment.
 The blood cancer may be termed “resistant.”
 When another type of treatment is given, it is called second-line treatment.
-Second-line treatment may be a different combination of chemotherapy drugs or a different type of treatment, like targeted therapy or immunotherapy.
-Another option for some patients may be enrolling in a clinical trial.
-Clinical trials recruit specific patients based on the type of cancer and previous treatments (or before other treatments) and provide an opportunity for patients to receive the latest medications or interventions that are being researched.
+Second-line treatment may be a different combination of chemotherapy drugs.
+Or, it may include different types of treatment, like targeted therapy or immunotherapy.1-3

 Goals of treatment